Aroniero/Frontendmasters-exercises/Notes/JavaScript The Hard Parts of Object Oriented JS/OOP .md

 	-- first it looks for multiplyBy2 and it finds it
 	-- we dont see toString() method on this object so it is going to look for this function in Function.prototype object.
 3) multiplyBy2. <span style="color: #feb236">hasOwnProperty</span>("score")
-	-- first it looks for multiplyBy2 and it finds it
-	-- and it looks for <span style="color: #feb236">hasOwnProperty</span> and it doesnt find it.
+	-- first it looks for function multiplyBy2 definition and it finds it -- and it looks for <span style="color: #feb236">hasOwnProperty</span> and it doesnt find it.
 But  _ _ _proto_ _ _  is refrencing to Function.prototype
 		multiplyBy2: {
 			prototype: { }